-Our results for the second quarter of 2011 were impacted by the following:
+Our results for the third quarter of 2011 were impacted by the following:

-Our overall unit sales decreased 4% compared to the second quarter of 2010 due to a decline in sales to our retail building materials, residential construction, and manufactured housing markets, offset by increases in unit sales to our commercial construction and concrete forming and industrial markets.
-We believe we gained additional share of the commercial construction, concrete forming and industrial markets we serve.
-Share gains in our industrial market are of the retail building materials market based on the number of stores we serve of our customers compared to last year.
+Ÿ Our overall unit sales remained flat compared to the third quarter of 2010 due to a decline in sales to our residential construction and retail building materials markets, offset by increases in unit sales to our commercial construction and concrete forming, industrial and manufactured housing markets.
+We believe we gained additional share of the concrete forming and industrial markets we serve.
+Share gains in our industrial market were achieved by adding many new customers.
+We believe we have maintained our share of the retail building materials market based on the number of stores we serve of our customers compared to last year.
+We have also maintained our share of the manufactured housing market in the product lines we offer.
 Finally, within the last year we closed several plants that supply the site-built construction market in order to achieve profitability and cash flow goals.
 Consequently, we believe that these actions may temporarily cause us to lose some market share.